adityadash300/DS_ML_Task0/README.md

 ## This repository contains solution for task 1 of *Spectrum Internship Drive*.

-The Jupyter Notebook contains the graph and the descriptive statistics of the given problem.
+The Jupyter Notebook contains the graph and the descriptive statistics of the given problem in the "notebook" folder under the name **Solution**.

 ****